Blackbaud-SteveBrush/bbis-docs/content/wordpress-plugins/contributing/index.md

 layout: layout-sidebar
 order: 6
 name: Contributing
-description: Description here.
+description: How to update and contribute code
-icon: fa fa-sitemap
+icon: fa fa-comments-o
 ---

 # Contributing to Blackbaud's WordPress Plugins